 Jennifer Reynolds-Kaye is the Curator of Education and Academic Outreach at the Yale Center for British Art.
-In this role, she finds creative and interdisciplinary approaches for engaging Yale faculty and students with the Center’s collections.
-Her latest research investigates the connections between pre-Columbian art and Britain in the 19th and 20th centuries, with a specific focus on casts of pre-Columbian objects.
-She recently curated the exhibition, Small-Great Objects: Anni and Josef Albers in the Americas (February 3-June 18, 2017) at the Yale University Art Gallery.
+In this role, she facilitates a range of diverse conversation with Yale faculty, students, and community members around difficult topics including race, empire, and colonialism.
+Her publications and presentations reflect her deep engagement with the more pressing topics facing art history and museum education today.
+Additionally, her latest research investigates the connections between pre-Columbian art and Britain in the nineteenth and twentieth centuries, with a specific focus on casts of pre-Columbian objects.
+She is also the curator of the exhibition, Small-Great Objects: Anni and Josef Albers in the Americas (February 3-June 18, 2017) at the Yale University Art Gallery.
 She received her PhD in Art History from the University of Southern California, and specializes in the afterlife of pre-Columbian art in modern and contemporary art.